Investigating and Designing for Trust in AI-powered Code Generation Tools: Study 2: How to support developers to evaluate the trustworthiness of AI tools?

-Developers' expectations of AI tools form the basis of their trust.
-However, developers' current process of learning AI's capability which relies on intuitions accumulated through personal experiences can be tedious, limited, and biased, as we showed in Section~\ref{sec: expectation}.
-We explored two design concepts that help developers form accurate and comprehensive expectations of AI performance via explicit usage statistics.
-Our design shows users' overall usage stats (Figure ~\ref{fig:Overall usage stats}) and usage stats broken down by files (Figure ~\ref{fig:Situational usage stats}) in a feedback analytics report after users have (hypothetically) used Copilot for a certain period of time.
-Overall usage statistics include data such as total hours of usage and average acceptance rate, while situational usage statistics include data such as most accepted categories of suggestions and comparison between user acceptance rates and Copilot's confidence.

-Participants found that both usage analytics provide explicit information on Copilot's performance, including both values and limitations, helping them form appropriate expectations on its capacities and limitations.
-For example, D8 thought that ``\textit{the aggregated measures of how I've used Copilot over time helps me form an image of my relationship with Copilot, which helps me evaluate Copilot's performance and form informed goals.}'' D4 appreciated the ability to see how many suggestions have been made, which helps them access how much Copilot has helped them.

-D10 suggests that seeing Copilot demonstrate success in statistics will boost their trust in it: ```\textit{if I can see a quantifiable number of how much Copilot increases my productivity or saved me time, I'm more prone to depend on it more.}'' Participants also find the analytics to be helpful for learning the limits of Copilot.
-When D7 saw the analytics of a number of edits they've made to Copilot's suggestions, they are reminded ``\textit{the hassle working with it}'' and that it requires them to ``\textit{learn or to adjust in order to make it work}.''
-Similarly, D8 wished to see breakdowns of Copilot's performance based on functional concepts, so that they can better ``\textit{navigate that space with which topics is Copilot the best at}.''
+Participants found that the explicit information on Copilot's abilities in both overall and situational usage dashboards was helpful for aligning their expectations with AI's ability.
+For example, P8 thought that ``\textit{the aggregated measures of how I've used Copilot over time helps me form an image of my relationship with Copilot, which helps me evaluate Copilot's performance and form informed goals.}'' Several participants (P5, P6, P10) agree that statistics such as suggestion acceptance rate and time saved are useful for demonstrating the AI tool's practical benefit and can help them calibrate their trust in it.
+For example, P10 suggests: ``\textit{if I can see a quantifiable number of how much Copilot increases my productivity or saved me time, I'm more prone to depend on it more.}'' While we included file-level statistics to help developers calibrate their trust for different situations, P8 wished to see more granular breakdowns of Copilot's performance based on functional concepts so that they can better ``\textit{navigate that space with which topics is Copilot the best at}.''